How Jelleo finds bugs before they become exploits.

 Attest

 Per-cycle Ed25519-signed Merkle root: which invariants verified, at which commit SHA.
-Off-chain today, on-chain in the funded build.
+Signed off-chain and published on-chain to the devnet registry.

 Feedback loop: every confirmed finding feeds back into the hypothesis library — sibling claims auto-derive, the library compounds, the next cycle's coverage is broader.
 The pillars run continuously and in parallel, not as phases.